intersystems-community/vscode-objectscript/docs/Installation.md

 ![Search in Marketplace.](../assets/images/marketplace.png "search in marketplace")

-For each of the listed extensions, click the extension, then click **install**.
-Note that the InterSystems ObjectScript extension adds an ObjectScript button to the Activity Bar:
+For the ObjectScript and Server Manager extensions, click the **install** button.
+Note that the InterSystems ObjectScript extension supplies an ObjectScript button which appears in the Activity Bar when a workspace or folder is open:

 ![ObjectScript button.](../assets/images/objectscript.png "objectscript button")